Skip to main content

 7. Blood clotting problems

 In rare cases, Tysabri can cause blood clotting problems, such as immune thrombocytopenic purpura (ITP).
 This condition causes low levels of platelets (cells that help blood clot) in your blood, resulting in abnormal bleeding and easy bruising.
 ITP can become serious if it’s left untreated.
-Let your healthcare provider know if you notice these symptoms.
+Let your healthcare team know if you notice these symptoms.

 8. Liver damage